reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

   }
 ```

-**This illustrates that if remounting breaks the logic of your application, this usually uncovers existing bugs.** From the user's perspective, visiting a page shouldn't be different from visiting it, clicking a link, and then pressing Back.
-React verifies that your components don't break this principle by remounting them once in development.
+**This illustrates that if remounting breaks the logic of your application, this usually uncovers existing bugs.** From the user's perspective, visiting a page shouldn't be different from visiting it, clicking a link, and pressing Back.
+React verifies that your components abide by this principle by remounting them once in development.

 ## Putting it all together {/*putting-it-all-together*/}